 A good ratio is 1 teaspoon per gallon of water, given weekly during the spring.

 Worm castings are also a great source of nutrients and create fuller blooms.

-Part of the pleasure in owning a braided hibiscus is enjoying its shape.
+Part of the pleasure of owning a braided hibiscus is enjoying its shape.

-It will take a few years for the canopy to fill in but will leave you with a dense, round canopy from which the blooms will practically fall out.
+The canopy will take a few years to fill in but will leave you with a dense, round canopy from which the blooms will practically fall out.